 Haworthiopsis limifolia (Marloth) G.D.Rowley is currently the correct and accepted scientific name for this species.
 It was named and described as such by Gordon Douglas Rowley in Alsterworthia International, Special Issue 10:4 in 2013.
 It was first named and described as Haworthia limifolia by Hermann Wilhelm Rudolf Marloth in Transactions of the Royal Society of South Africa in 1910.
 Plants of the World Online by Kew lists five accepted infraspecific names of Haworthiopsis limifolia.

 The genus, Haworthiopsis G.D.Rowley, was also named and described by Gordon Douglas Rowley in the same publication as the species.

-As of 11-17-22 when this page was last updated, Plants of the World Online currently lists 18 accepted species in the Haworthiopsis genus.
+As of 11-17-22 when this page was last updated, Plants of the World Online currently still lists 19 accepted species in the Haworthiopsis genus.
 It is a member of the plant family Asphodelaceae with 41 genera.
-Those numbers could change as updates are made
+Those numbers could change as updates are made on POWO.

 Although the accepted species name is currently Haworthiopsis limifolia, many websites still use the name Haworthia limifolia.
 Before, the two-lipped flowers were a distinguishing feature of the Haworthia genus.
 After extensive study, more detailed features of the flowers clearly identified three separate genera (Haworthia, Haworthiopsis, and Tulista).
 This certainly doesn’t mean the species won’t wind up back in the Haworthia genus at some point.
 You just never know… You can use whichever name you choose because both scientific names were validly published.
 It is just that Plants of the World Online by Kew (Royal Botanic Gardens) and whoever is in charge of plant names, says Haworthiopsis limifolia is now the accepted name.